Boat Harbour (Kurnell)

-Boat Harbour is a small beach located on the north-eastern side of the Kurnell Peninsula in Sydney, Australia.
+Boat Harbour is a small beach located on the southern side of the Botany Bay National Park in Kurnell, Sydney, New South Wales, Australia.

 History

 The original inhabitants of the land were the Gweagal Aborigines who were a clan of the Tharawal (or Dharawal) tribe of Indigenous Australians.
 They are the traditional custodians of the southern geographic areas of Sydney.

 The first land grant was issued in 1815.
 700 acre of land on the Kurnell Peninsula which also included Boat Harbour was issued to James Birnie, a whaler and merchant.
 He named his land ‘Alpha Farm’ and built himself a cottage.
 When James Birnie was declared insane in 1828, John Connell gained possession of his property.
 John Connell died in 1848 leaving his estate to his grandsons.

-In 1861 the property was sold to Thomas Holt who purchased the land for £3275.
+In 1861, the property was sold to Thomas Holt who purchased the land for £3275.
 Holt, originally from Yorkshire, sailed into Sydney sometime in 1842.
 He made his fortune during the gold rushes of the early 1850s.
 Holt moved to Sutherland, and further increased the size of his property holdings to approximately 13000 acre.
 He erected several mansions and ran his ‘Sutherland Estate’ in the English manner.

 The rock platform and reef on the southern side of Boat Harbour is known as 'The Merries'.
 The coastline in the area is generally east-west, making it a potential hazard for northbound shipping, especially prior to the building of the Cape Baily Light.
 In 1895, the Aberdeen White Star Line passenger steamer Ninevah, on its way from London to Sydney, ran aground on this reef, during a fog.
 About a third of the ship's length was on the reef but she was refloated, without assistance, on the rising tide.
 In 1898, the Moruya Steamship Company's small coastal steamer, Koonya, ran onto the rocks here at night during heavy rain and broke up.
 In 1905, the Bellambi Coal Company's collier Marjorie ran aground at night and was stranded on this reef, until part of her cargo was jettisoned and she was relocated.
 There were no deaths in these incidents.

 Fishing

-In late 2001 Boat Harbour became an aquatic reserve.
+In late 2001, Boat Harbour became an aquatic reserve.
 The new reserve will place restrictions on fishing and bait collection.